How To Add Legal Pages To Your WordPress Site

 • Seller Of Any Product Or Service Online

-You are required to let your site users know that your business complies with all necessary legal requirements and recommended guidelines.
-This not only improves trust and confidence in your site, it’s also required by most companies you interact with.
+You are obligated to let your visitors know that your business complies will all legal requirements and recommended guidelines.
+This not only improves trust and confidence in your site, it’s also a requirement of most companies you will interact with.

-Google requires your site to display certain information when using their services or product features.
+Google requires your site to display certain information when using many of their products.
 This includes Google Analytics

 Policy requirements for using Google Analytics